-For reporting purposes, the last date of attendance is established using either 1) the actual date recorded in the registration system when a course is dropped or withdrawn from, or 2) by the 'last date attended' provided by instructors when X and NP grades are submitted.
+For reporting purposes, the last date of attendance is established using either 1) the actual date recorded in the registration system when a course is dropped or withdrawn from, or 2) by the 'last date attended' provided by instructors when end-of-term grades of X, F, NP are submitted.

 Reporting Changes in Your Enrollment

-Any changes to a student's schedule, including both adding and dropping courses, must be reported to the Veterans Certification Office immediately as these changes may have a direct effect on benefits paid by the VA.
+Any changes to your class schedule (this includes both adding and dropping courses) must be reported to the Veterans Certification Office immediately as these changes may have a direct effect on benefits paid to you or to the University on your behalf.
 Immediate notification of these changes can prevent over payments and thus prevent future problems with the VA.

 Any student with orders to report for active military duty may withdraw at any time during the term and receive a full refund.
 If sufficient course work has been accomplished and the instructor feels justified in granting credit for the course work completed, credit may be granted and no refund will be given.